In July 1945, the children of the house of Moissac were in a summer camp at Chambon-sur-Lignon.

 Of these tragic events, there is only one photograph identified by Serge Klarsfeld in 1990, showing buses parked in front of the Vel d'Hiv.

-Video of the testimony of Annette, 10 years old on July 16, 1942
+Video of Annette’s testimony, 10 years old on July 16, 1942

 In her testimony, she evokes the conditions of internment at Vel d'hiv, at Pithiviers and then at Drancy.

-Annette Wainstein Landauer was born on September 14, 1931.
-She lives with her father Nuchim Wainstein, her mother Ruchla and her brother Sirins in Paris on the 18th
+Annette Wainstein Landauer was born on 14 September 1931.
+She lives with her father Nuchim Wainstein, her mother Ruchla, and her brother Sirins in Paris on the 18th.

 Annette Landauer died in March 2021.